Helping Audiences Pass Through a Breaking Point

 Stress help, community, and developing self-strength are regular conversations in Karen Eddington’s work.
 With her research background in The Under Pressure Project, she has been invited to speak at conferences across the country.

-Moving beyond students and young adults, Karen has worked with associations, corporate keynoting, and is an advocate for those in the agriculture community.
+Karen has worked with associations, education and speaker for student affairs programs, corporate keynoting, and is an advocate for those in the agriculture community.